Social Media Tips & Strategies

 By Spencer Lanoue

-Your social media accounts aren't just for sharing updates, they're valuable digital assets for your brand, your business, and your personal life.
-Protecting them from unauthorized access is not optional - it's essential.
-This guide will walk you through clear, actionable steps to lock down your accounts, spot potential threats, and create a security process that gives you peace of mind.
+Your social media accounts aren't just for sharing updates, they're valuable digital assets for your brand, business, and personal life.
+Protecting them from unauthorized access is essential.
+This guide offers clear, actionable steps to secure your accounts, spot potential threats, and establish a security process that provides peace of mind.

 Your First Line of Defense: Rock-Solid Login Security

-The most common way accounts get compromised is through weak or stolen login credentials.
-This is your foundational layer of security, so it's the most important place to start.
-If you only have time to do one thing from this guide, make it this section.
+Accounts are often compromised due to weak or stolen login credentials.
+This is your foundational layer of security and the most critical place to start.
+If you can only do one thing from this guide, focus on this section.

 • Think Length, Not Just Complexity: A password like `Tr!ckyCat1` can be cracked by computers in minutes.
-A longer passphrase like `correct-horse-battery-staple-ocean` is infinitely harder to guess yet easier for a human to remember.
+A longer passphrase like `correct-horse-battery-staple-ocean` is significantly harder to guess and easier to remember.
 Aim for at least 15-20 characters.

 • Every Account Gets a New Password: Using the same password across multiple platforms is a huge risk.
-If one site has a data breach (and they happen all the time), attackers will use that same email and password combination to try to log into your social media, email, and bank accounts.
+If one site experiences a data breach (and breaches happen all the time), attackers will use the same email and password combination to try to log into your social media, email, and bank accounts.
 This strategy is called "credential stuffing," and it's extremely effective.
-Every single account you own needs its own unique password.
+Each account you own needs its own unique password.

 Step 2: Get a Password Manager

 How can you possibly remember a unique, 20-character password for every site?
 You don't.
 A password manager does it for you.
-This is a non-negotiable tool for basic digital security.
+This tool is non-negotiable for basic digital security.

 Password managers are secure, encrypted vaults that generate, store, and autofill unique passwords for all your accounts.
 You only need to remember one master password to unlock the vault.
-It solves the "unique password" problem instantly, turning a human weakness (memory) into a software-driven strength.
+This solves the "unique password" problem by turning a human weakness (memory) into a software-driven strength.

 Here's what to do: